Marcus Didius Falco

-MARCUS DIDIUS FALCO is a typical P.I. in a typical big, rotting city.
+MARCUS DIDIUS FALCO is your basic P.I. in a typical big, rotting city.
 Except this city is Rome, circa 70AD, during the reign of Vespasian.
-The Cleveland Plain Dealer calls him "Sam Spade in a ratty toga," but Publisher's Weekly.may be more on target, calling him "the Travis McGee of early Rome", given that under that ratty toga and coarse cynicism beats the heart of a poetry-writing romantic.
+The Cleveland Plain Dealer calls him "Sam Spade in a ratty toga," but Publisher's Weekly may be more on target, calling him "the Travis McGee of early Rome," given that under that ratty toga and coarse cynicism beats the heart of a poetry-writing romantic.
 A slacker at heart, he often finds himself working rather reluctantly as a special investigator for His Imperial Majesty Vespasian, Emperor of Rome, despite the fact Falco has some rather dangerous leftist, Republican leanings.

 In his first recorded case, The Silver Pigs (1989), he hooks up with Helena Justina, daughter of a Senator, and they promptly become lovers and sparring partners, a rather unique spin on the whole Nick and Nora thing.

 Excellent historical fiction, an appealing hero, and more trivia than you'd ever want to know about Imperial Rome.
 Like, don't ask how they get those togas so white.
 More adventure than mystery, perhaps, and possibly a little more romance than some readers might enjoy, but the series nevertheless features a private eye by almost any definition of the word, and an intriguing and compelling entrance into another world.
 No wonder, then, that it's lasted for over twenty novels.

 In fact the series proved so popular that Davis spun it off into a new series, this one featuring Flavia Albia, the adopted daughter of Marcus Didius Falco and Helena Justina, who takes up her father's profession.